deephyper/deephyper/docs/install/theta.rst

 Then, restart your session.

 .. warning::
     You will note that a new file ``~/.bashrc_theta`` was created and sourced in the ``~/.bashrc``.
-This is to avoid conflicting installations between the different system available at the ALCF.
+This is to avoid conflicting installations between the different systems available at the ALCF.

 .. note::
     To test you installation run::